apostoldevel/apostol-exchange/README.md

 Overview
 -
 1. Accepts an API request from a web client indicating amount of currency:
-    - Accesses 3 different exchanges (Binance, Poloniex, Bitfinex) using the order book and takes into account how much you need to spend on a particular exchange in order to buy a certain amount of currency.
+    - The Bot contacts 3 different exchanges (Binance, Poloniex, Bitfinex) with an order book request and calculates how much you need to spend to buy specific amount of currency on a particular exchange.
 1. Accepts an API request from a web client indicating the exchange, quantity and trading pair:
     - Sends an API request to the exchange to execute an order, returns a response to the web client.
 1. Writes the result to the PostgreSQL database.

 Build and installation
 -